Iván Duque: Domestic policy

-Public security
+Public safety

 Insecurity in Colombia has increased during Iván Duque's presidency.
-Cocaine production is at a record high of 1,200 tonnes.
-This makes Colombia the world's leading producer of the drug, according to the UN.

 In four years there have been more than 260 massacres that have left more than 1,100 people dead.
 Violence against social leaders in the territories has increased substantially.
 As of 4 June 2022, 930 social leaders had been assassinated.
 In addition, 245 former FARC combatants who took advantage of the Peace Accords have been assassinated during the Duque government.

+War on drugs

+Duque made the war on drugs a central issue of his presidency and called his country "a partner for all of the Western Hemisphere in the fight against drugs."
+Despite his efforts, however, cocaine production reached record highs during his presidency.
+With a potential output of 1,400 metric tons in 2022 according to the UN, Colombia remained the world's leading producer of the drug.